tmarkec/row_to_grow/README.md

 - user can't add product from wishlist to the shooping bag
 - pdf file to download receipt is not rendering from the template, it is manually coded in
 - user can delete number in qty in products page and press enter page 500 will be displayed
+- double id_tag in add to product template-html validation

 # Deployment
 ## Create an external database